beiatrix/beiatrix/src/config/projects/mobileChat.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-if first time ever logging into this view, marketing card tap btn to opt into a trial of Revolution Now, a service that allows students to connect with a tutor for quick questions or homework help.
+If this is the student's first time ever logging into this view, a marketing card appears, prompting the student to opt into a trial of "Revolution Now" – a product that allows students to connect with a tutor for quick academic support.
+Tapping "I want to try 3 sessions" takes them to the main Chat view.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"